-Spanish study shows that men and women have the same sexual fantasiesJuly 18th, 2012 in Psychology & Psychiatry /
+Spanish study shows that men and women have the same sexual fantasiesJuly 18, 2012 in Medicine & Health / Psychology & Psychiatry

 A study conducted at the University of Granada have demonstrated that there are not significant differences between men's and women's sexual fantasies.
 The fact is that both sexes have intimate and romantic sexual fantaies involving their partner or loved one.